LARC-CMU-SMU/RecipeGPT-exp/README.md

 ## Google colab
-We create a notebook [google-colab-notebook](https://colab.research.google.com/drive/14lQ0WXmqkOZZVLFluF20HZ-vLdHj8AXm?usp=sharing) to assist you re-produce our work.
+~~We create a notebook [google-colab-notebook](https://colab.research.google.com/drive/14lQ0WXmqkOZZVLFluF20HZ-vLdHj8AXm?usp=sharing) to assist you re-produce our work.~~
-We show examples of model training, model inference, and model evaluation.
+~~We show examples of model training, model inference, and model evaluation.~~ Google Colab removed support for Tensorflow 1.
+It's impossible to reproduce this work via Colab anymore.

 It's a simplified version of our notebook 6, 7, 9

 ## Project Structure